nadiahpk/nadiahpk.github.io/_posts/2021-12-28-metaweb-assembly.md

 Food webs do tend to have properties that promote stability.
 For example, they tend to have a skewed distribution of interaction strengths and a high frequency of stabilising 3-node sub-networks (motifs).
-However, these properties can arise for other reasons.
+However, these properties can arise also for other reasons.
 Furthermore, without an appropriate baseline for comparison, it is unclear whether their observed frequency is unusual or unexpected.